 Proving undue influence California is a difficult task for attorneys, especially where a particular family member is the apparent authority figure.
 Courts are inclined to believe that individuals have sufficient mental capacity to execute their own wishes and thus, the majority of UI cases are disregarded or dismissed due to lack of evidence.

 Difficult cases are, nonetheless, not impossible.
 In 2014, clarifications of the Undue Impact statute in Orange County and throughout California equipped petitioners with a significantly boosted capacity to persuasively argue their positions.

 When trying to create winning Undue Influence California cases, it is essential to speak with an informed and experienced California neuropsychology forensic expert, such as Dr. Stacey Wood.
 This step may turn a difficult case into a winning one.

 Dr. Wood is a nationally-renowned expert on decisional capacity.
 By adding her to your team, your firm also gains someone who can assist in putting together a case for undue influence in California.

 A Leading Voice on Undue Influence

-Dr. Wood is a professor of psychology, an active researcher, and has also served as Lead Editor and a major contributor for the APA/ABA handbook on assessing older adults with diminished capacity for lawyers.
+Dr. Wood is a professor of psychology, an active researcher, and has also served as Lead Editor for the APA/ABA handbook on assessing older adults with diminished capacity for lawyers.